coralproject/talk/README.md

 Refer to the wiki page on [Configuration Loading](https://github.com/coralproject/talk/wiki/Configuration-Loading) for alternative methods of loading configuration during development.

+### Using Trust

+Talk ships with core components we call "Trust".
+This allow Talk to automatically do special things based on intelligence built into the system.

+Our first feature is the notion of Karma.
+Talk will automatically pre-moderate comments of users who have a negative karma score.
+You can [see more how karma works here](/talk/services/karma.js).

 ## Supported Browsers

 ### Web